Everything We Know So Far About the 75th Annual Tony Awards

 When are 2022 Tony Awards nominees announced?

-The 75th Annual Tony Award Nominations Announcement will take place at 9:00 AM ET on Monday, May 9, 2022 on the Tony Awards official Youtube page.
-Check right here at BroadwayWorld to watch live and for a complete list of the 2022 nominations.
-They will be announced by Adrienne Warren and Joshua Henry.
+The 75th Annual Tony Award Nominations Announcement took place at 9:00 AM ET on Monday, May 9, 2022.
+A Strange Loop earned the most nominations of the season with eleven nods, followed closely by MJ and Paradise Square, with ten nominations each.

 Who is eligible for 2022 Tony Awards?